 Rebecca Giggs is an author and essayist.
 Her first book is Fathoms: The World in the Whale.

 Rebecca's nonfiction essays have been shortlisted for the Australian Book Review Calibre Prize and the Woollahra Digital Literary Award; a number of these works are currently taught in universities around Australia.
-Rebecca's writing has been translated into Korean, Spanish, Finnish and Norwegian.
+Rebecca's writing has been translated into Korean, Italian, Slovakian, Spanish, Finnish and Norwegian.
 Rebecca has been a recipient of writing fellowships hosted by organisations including the Rachel Carson Centre for Environment and Society (Munich); the Mick Dark Residency at Varuna, the National Writing House (New South Wales); and the AsiaLink Foundation (Tokyo and Kyoto).

 Image Credit: Leanne Dixon, 2020